kholia/OSX-KVM/README.md

   physical/virtual installation.

 * An Ansible playbook to automate all-the-things!

+* Documentation around running macOS on popular cloud providers (GCP, AWS).
+See the `Is This Legal?` section and associated references.

 * Test `accel=hvf` flag on QEMU + macOS Mojave on MacBook Pro.